BillHertzing/Bill.Hertzing.github.io/_drafts/how-i-setup-this-github-pages-blog-site-part-04.md

 ## Add any `personal` posts to be published

-If you have created any `personal` or `political` posts while working on this feature release, and would like to publish those posts along with this site release, follow the steps in the [Bills Blog Pre-Release Checklist](https://technical/<date>-bills-blog-pre-release-checklist) post and apply the post validation tests to any posts to be released
+If you have created any `personal` or `political` posts while working on this feature release, and would like to publish those posts along with this site release, follow the steps in the [Bills Blog Pre-Release Checklist](../drafts/bills-blog-pre-release-checklist.md) post and apply the post validation tests to any posts to be released.

 ## Validate this post (..part04)